The perfect mixture of savory and sweet — Sour Cherry Varenikis! Serve with a dollop of sour cream and enjoy this traditional Ukrainian treat.

 Varenikis are absolutely perfect for an appetizer, or as part of a larger spread of dishes.

-I’m pretty sure this is the first Ukrainian recipe I’ve shared on the blog, which is strange because my boyfriend was born in Odessa!
+I’m pretty sure this is the first Ukrainian recipe I’ve shared on the blog.

 I don’t want to lie to you; making vareniki can be a bit of a pain.